Skip To Content Skip To Navigation Go to Accessibility Statement

 Does a TENS unit require a prescription?

-Did you know TENS units were initially available only with a prescription?
-However, they’ve become more readily available over the counter over the years.
-Prescription-strength TENS units typically feature a higher intensity setting (often up to 100 mA) and have more treatment modes but are often more expensive.
+Prescription-strength devices typically feature a higher intensity setting (often up to 100 mA).
+They also have more treatment modes but are often more expensive.
 Over-the-counter units are usually more compact and not as robust.
-It’s best to talk to your doctor to see if a prescription TENS unit is necessary.
+It’s best to talk to your doctor to see if a prescription is necessary.

 FSA and HSA logo